Lovely UNESCO sights in Slovakia

 Zehra church in the village nearby with precious Roman-Catholic church of the Holy spirit with precious interior and Tree of Life frescoes representing Old and New Testament.

 It is definitely worth seeing all these Spiss gems and combines this trip with a visit to Levoca town.

 You can admire ice stalagmites and columns.
-In the Great Hall, the thickness is as much as 26.5 meters The trail is 515 meters long and tour takes 35 minutes.
+In the Great Hall, the thickness is as much as 26.5 meters The trail is 515 meters long and the tour takes 35 minutes.

 Did you know that in Dobsinska Cave electrical lights were used among the very first in the world?

 Domica cave – lies in the Kosice region.
 It is 5.080 meters in length and forms a single entity with the Baradla Cave in Hungary.
-The cave is home to 11 kinds of bat.
+The cave is home to 11 kinds of bats.